joemasilotti/masilotti.com/src/_posts/2022-04-18-ruby-on-rails-podcast.md

 ---
-title: 🎙 Positivity and railsdevs - guest on The Ruby on Rails podcast
+title: 🎙 Positivity and RailsDevs - guest on The Ruby on Rails podcast
 date: 2022-04-18
 description: |
   I was on another podcast!
 We talked about building RailsDevs in public,